omondijeff/errorlytic-frontend/backend/IMPLEMENTATION_SUMMARY.md

 ## 🎉 **Conclusion**

-The VAGnosis SaaS billing system is now a **complete, enterprise-grade solution** ready for production deployment.
+The Errorlytic SaaS billing system is now a **complete, enterprise-grade solution** ready for production deployment.
 It includes:

 - ✅ **Complete billing ecosystem**
 - ✅ **Advanced fraud detection**